 The holidays are a special time of year.
 It’s when we gather together with family and friends to celebrate the year that was and look ahead to the year to come.
 And while we all love the holidays, there’s no denying that it can be a hectic time of year, especially if your home is cluttered.
 That means before the sleigh bells ring and the snow starts to glisten, you need to get organized and declutter.

-2. Start small – Have you ever heard the phrase, “If you take care of the little things, the big things will take care of themselves?”
-It’s true.
+Have you ever heard the phrase, “If you take care of the little things, the big things will take care of themselves?”
+It’s true!
 When it comes to getting decluttered before the holidays, you don’t need to rush – at least if you start far enough in advance.
 Starting small will help you declutter faster.
 Pick one thing a day to organize, like your junk drawer, and you’ll be done in no time.

-9. Recycle – Not everything you need to get rid of has to go in the trash.
+Not everything you need to get rid of has to go in the trash.
 Many of these items, like paperwork or mail, can be recycled.
 (Remember to shred any document with your personal information on it.)
-Bottles, jars, and jugs can all be recycled with your weekly recycle service, as can aluminum or steel tins and containers.
+Bottles, jars, and jugs can all be recycled with your weekly recycling service, as well as aluminum or steel tins and containers.
 Speak with your local waste management team to learn more about electronics recycling.

 For more information on decluttering for the holidays, speak with Metro Self Storage.
 We have a storage unit to help you get organized!